Herolias/MidnightMiner/README.md

 ## Note
 This is a very experimental tool, use at your own risk.
 If you encounter any issues, please open an issue on GitHub or write to me on Discord (@herolias).

+Make absolutly sure to enter a working donation adress.
+It will throw an error otherwhise and mining will be wasted.
+Restarting the miner overrides already generated wallets

 ## Quick Install (Linux/macOS)